-Digital Commons @ Humboldt State University: Accessibility Statement
+Digital Commons @ Cal Poly Humboldt: Accessibility Statement

 bepress is committed to web accessibility for all, regardless of ability or disability.
 We work continually to improve the accessibility and usability of Digital Commons, informed by web accessibility standards.
 Accessibility is an ideal and responsibility that we share with our scholarly community.
-We collaborate with the administrators at Digital Commons @ Humboldt State University to make this website and its contents as accessible as possible.
+We collaborate with the administrators at Digital Commons @ Cal Poly Humboldt to make this website and its contents as accessible as possible.

 bepress endeavors to meet all guidelines and standards established by the World Wide Web Consortium's Web Content Accessibility Guidelines (WCAG) 2.1 at level AA conformance, and Section 508 of the Federal Rehabilitation Act.
 These guidelines define how to make web content more accessible to people with disabilities, and conformance to them improves the web's usability for all people.